 Tsuyo Onodera & Maki Aizawa

-Tsuyo Onodera, a master kimono maker, has been in the kimono industry for fifty years.
-Together with her daughter, Maki Aizawa, they have been making “haori” and “hanten” kimono-influenced jackets and coats from denim, linen, paper, and cotton.
-Kimono are often worn in Japan for important public holidays and festivals, and for formal occasions such as weddings and funerals.
+Tsuyo Onodera, a master kimono maker, has been in the kimono industry for more than fifty years.
+Together with her daughter, Maki Aizawa, they have been making haori and hanten, kimono-influenced jackets and coats from denim, linen, paper, and cotton.
+Kimono are often worn in Japan for important public holidays and festivals and for formal occasions such as weddings and funerals.
 Maki’s vision is to put a contemporary spin on kimono traditions, creating designs that can be incorporated into everyday use.
-Tsuyo’s mastery of kimono sewing skills and Maki’s creativity combine to create kimono and kimono-influenced garments that preserve the traditions of kimono-making and appreciation of traditional textiles.
+Tsuyo’s mastery of kimono sewing skills and Maki’s creativity combine to create kimono and kimono-influenced garments that preserve the traditions of kimono-making and enhance the appreciation of traditional textiles.

-Tsuyo and Maki make natural indigo dye with “sukumo” from Tokushima, Japan, as well as use locally farmed and fermented indigo from Sonoma, California.
-“Jigokudate” is an ancient recipe to make indigo dye, using a traditional technique of fermenting sukumo in ash lye, calcium hydroxide, and wheat bran.
-Fermentation takes eleven days.
-They also make “kakishibu” persimmon dye for fabrics.
-Once the fabric is dyed, which can include using the shibori method, it can be embellished with traditional shashiko or kogin embroidery, or even hand-painted.
-The fabric is then hand-sewn into kimono designs Tsuyo and Maki dream up together.
+For dyeing the fabric, Tsuyo and Maki use sukumo, fermented indigo leaves, from Tokushima, Japan, as well as locally farmed indigo leaves from Napa and Sonoma in California.
+Jigokudate is an ancient recipe for making indigo dye, using a traditional technique of further fermenting sukumo in ash lye, calcium hydroxide, and wheat bran.
+They also use kakishibu, persimmon dye, produced in Kyoto, Japan.
+Once the fabric is dyed, it can be embellished with traditional sashiko or kogin embroidery or can even be hand painted.
+The fabric is then sewn into kimono designs that Tsuyo and Maki dream up together.